kohlidevops/aws-config-to-notify-when-ssh-openend/README.md

 Use case – Use case for other AWS Service – Select – Systems Manager

-Attach permission – Select – AmazonSSMAutomation – Next
+Attach permission – Select – AmazonSNSFullAccess – Next

-Role Name – AWSConfigSSMRole
+Role Name – AWSConfigSNSRole

 Create a Role